Benedictional of St Æthelwold: Text

 The Latin text contains the blessings read by a bishop during mass.
 Each day in the liturgical year and each saint's feast day had a different blessing.
 The manuscript contains blessings for the feast of three Saints, St. Vedast, St. Ætheldreda, and St. Swithun which are local feasts and would not have been found in a benedictional from another area.
 The text seems to be a conflation of a "Gregorian" benedictional which was derived from the supplement by St. Benedict of Aniane to the so-called Hadrianum, a sacramentary from Rome that had been in papal use, and an 8th-century text of the Gallican Rite.
 The manuscript also contains several blessings which were composed at Winchester.
 The "hybrid" text found in the Æthelwold Benedictional is also found in the Ramsey Benedictional (Paris, Bibliothèque Nationale, MS lat.
 987), which also may have been written by Godeman.
 It is not certain which of the manuscripts was the original, although A. J. Prescott has argued that the Ramsey Benedictional was written by Godeman, using instructions given to him by Æthelwold, to be sent elsewhere; and that Æthelwold was so pleased with the result that he had another copy made for himself.
-Dumville has argued that the hybrid text actually predates both the Ramsey and Æthelwold benedictionals.
+David Dumville has argued that the hybrid text actually predates both the Ramsey and Æthelwold benedictionals.
 The hybrid text, however, was to be very influential in England and France in the 10th and 11th centuries.

+Illustrations

+The miniature on f.
+102v for the Feast of the Assumption, shows the death and Coronation of the Virgin, possibly the first Western depiction of the latter.